How To Get A Corporate Credit Card For Your Business

 6) Find An Issuer To Work With

-Many issuers will want you to commit to a minimum number of cards and annual spending, so make sure you know what they expect from you.
+Additionally, we’ve found that many issuers will want you to commit to a minimum number of cards and annual spending, so make sure you know what they expect from you.

 7) Create Guidelines For Employee Use

 You can place controls on the types of expenses and merchants for which employees can use the card, and you can limit how much your employees can spend, either overall or on a per-transaction basis.
-Employees pay the card issuer directly for any unapproved charges.
+Employees generally pay the card issuer directly for any unapproved charges.

 Be sure that the guidelines you establish for your employees make sense given the nature of your industry and the expenses your employees are likely to incur during their duties.